arpon-kapuria/arpon-kapuria/README.md

 ## Hi there! 👋

 I'm Arpon, a Computer Science graduate on paper and a traveler at heart.<br>
-I’m currently working as a Research Assistant at <a href="https://amirl.org/" target="_blank" rel="noopener noreferrer">AMIR Lab</a>.
+I’m currently working as a Research Assistant at [AMIR Lab ↗](https://amirl.org/).
 Here, you’ll find some of the projects I’ve been working on.

 ## About Me

 - 🎓 I graduated from NIT Trichy, India, where I spent four beautiful years in South India.
 - 💻 I like exploring AI/ML tech stacks and solving problems on various competitive programming platforms.
-- 🌱 Outside work, I love to travel, write, explore food spots and travel photography - check out the <a href="https://arpon-kapuria.github.io/gallery" target="_blank" rel="noopener noreferrer">Gallery</a> page on my website.
+- 🌱 Outside work, I love to travel, write, explore food spots and travel photography - Check out the [Gallery ↗](https://arpon-kapuria.github.io/gallery) page on my website.

 ## Research Interests